 Wellbeing Dogs

 CCW have engaged with Dogs Connect which specialises in facilitating and training school communities to host Wellbeing Dogs.
-Our Wellbeing Dogs and a core group of staff are undergoing a training program to ensure the success of this wellbeing initiative.
+Our Wellbeing Dogs and a core group of staff have undergone a training program to ensure the success of this wellbeing initiative.
 Dogs Connect has worked with more than 100 schools throughout Victoria.
 Schools that have wellbeing dogs have noticed benefits such as improved attendance, openness to learning, increased happiness and less anxiety.
-Animals can help with emotional regulation, social connection, communication and self-confidence and particular, wellbeing dogs can help children build empathy and connection.
+Animals can help with emotional regulation, social connection, communication and self-confidence.
+Wellbeing dogs can help children build empathy and connection.

 1. No dogs on site unless with prior approval